Sneha-Sridharan/Precision-Agriculture-Coimbatore-based-crop-suggestion-system-using-ML-and-IoT/README.md

 # Methodology Used

-- Ensemble model with majority voting technique, using a combination of algorithm namely Random Forest, kNN, and Decision Tree.
+- Ensemble model with majority voting technique, using a combination of algorithm namely Random Forest, kNN, and Decision Tree with 89.27% accuracy.

 # Software Used